choria-io/website/docs/content/development/middleware/_index.md

 ### Federated

-Federation is a router between different networks, when a client makes a request it publishes to a specific address instead of the usual ones, the Federation Broker will then publish to the above targets on the users behalf.
+Federation is a router between different networks, when a client makes a request it publishes to a specific address instead of the usual ones, the Federation Broker will then publish to the above targets on the user's behalf.

 Likewise replies are received on a different target and the Federation Broker will send them to the usual client locations on the servers behalf.